 Beagles do have pack-instincts that make them friendly with other dogs.
 However, they still need to be socialized with other dogs.
 If you take a Beagle away from the mother and litter too early, it may take longer for them to get adjusted to another dog.

 Beagles need around 30 minutes to an hour of exercise each day.
-Not all owners have the time to spend with their dog’s necessary physical activities.
+Not all owners have the time to spend with their dog’s necessary physical exercise.
 So, that’s where the other family dog comes in – Beagles make the perfect playmate!

 Their energetic and active temperaments will help them get along with other dogs by playing with them.
 However, you should try to ensure that the other dog breed also has high levels of energy to match the Beagle’s!